-Forensic & Consulting Electrical Engineer - Expert Witness
+Forensic Consulting Electrical Engineer and Expert Witness

 Litigation Support Services

 Roger Wilson provides litigation support and expert opinions to attorneys, insurance companies, fire investigators, and private parties for evaluation and analysis of electrical systems, components and products.
 Initial 20 minutes of consultation available at no charge.

 Areas of Expertise